SHARE

 A lot of newly minted home inspectors like the idea of starting their own home inspection company.
 After all, setting your own schedule, being your own boss, and collecting all the profits sounds exactly like what we do as Realtors.
 If you’ve got a clear path to new business success, this is a great route to take.

 However, be prepared for slow growth in most markets.
 Unless you’re a seasoned business professional, there’ll be a learning curve.
-You’ll need to figure out how to market your services, nurture your leads, provide customer service, collect payments, satisfy Uncle Sam, and—oh yeah—actually inspect homes!
+You’ll need to write a business plan to figure out how to market your services, nurture your leads, provide customer service, collect payments, satisfy Uncle Sam, and—oh yeah—actually inspect homes!

 Join an Existing Home Inspection Company